The Singing Detective: Plot

 The three worlds of the hospital, the noir thriller and wartime England often merge in Marlow's mind, resulting in a fourth layer, in which character relationships that would otherwise be impossible (e.g., fictional characters interacting with non-fictional characters) occur.
-This is evident in that characters in the novel represent many of Marlow's friends and enemies (perceived or otherwise), particularly Raymond, Marlow's mother's lover, appears as the antagonist in the "real" and noir worlds (although the "real" Binney/Finney is ultimately a fantasy as well).
+This is evident in that characters in the novel represent many of Marlow's friends and enemies (perceived or otherwise), particularly Raymond, Marlow's mother's lover, who appears as the antagonist in the "real" and noir worlds (although the "real" Binney/Finney is ultimately a fantasy as well).
 The use of Binney as a villain stems from the fact that Binney committed adultery with Marlow's mum and simultaneously (and perhaps publicly) cuckolded Marlow's dad, whom Marlow loved.
 Marlow's guilt at his apparent belief that he caused his parents' separation and even his mother's suicide is exacerbated by his early childhood memory when he framed young Mark Binney for defecating on the desk of a disciplinarian elementary teacher (Janet Henfrey).
 The innocent Binney is brutally beaten in front of the classroom and Marlow is lauded for telling the "truth".
 These events haunt Marlow and one of the shadowy villains who apparently is determined to kill Marlow looks very much like an adult version of the real child, Mark Binney.
 The real Mark Binney eventually ends up in a mental institution, as Marlow confesses later to the psychiatrist.
 The villainous Binney/Finney character is killed off in both realities.
 It is suggested that in each reality, the guilt of Binney/Finney/Mark is entirely the product of Marlow's imagination as, in one case, Finney, the wife's lover, does not exist.
 In the other, it is the name of the character Marlow chooses as the guilty party and the boy's guilt is a lie told by Marlow to his teacher.
 In the end, Marlow chooses a killer, who looks more like adult Binney, to live and himself to die, thus showing growth.
 Janet Henfrey has previously played the same character in Potter's earlier TV play Stand Up, Nigel Barton.

 Marlow as a boy is played by Lyndon Davies, while William Speakman plays Mark Binney (schoolboy); Davies and Speakman were contemporaries at Chosen Hill School in Gloucestershire, close to Potter's birthplace of the Forest of Dean.
 Some members of the cast play several roles.
 Marlow and his alter ego, the singing detective, are played by Michael Gambon.
 Patrick Malahide plays three characters—the contemporary Finney, who Marlow thinks is having an affair with his ex-wife Nicola, played by Janet Suzman; the imaginary Binney, a central character in the murder plot; and Raymond, a friend of Marlow's father who has an affair with his mother (Alison Steadman).
 Steadman plays Marlow's mother and the mysterious "Lili", one of the murder victims.
 At the end of the serial, Marlow and Nicola appear to have repaired their relationship.